Enielen/files-and-folders/book/part2/part2.md

 Here are standard recommendations to indicate version:
 - For significant changes, use whole numbers: V1, V2
 - For minor changes, use decimals: V1.1, V1.2

+Please note: Storage systems such as One Drive or version control systems like git hub actually have versioning build in.
+If you're working in these systems it’s actually NOT advisable to use numbered versions in file names.

 ### 2c.
 Process the rules of thumb for file naming: